PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: Results

 \subsection{Qualitative measures of predicted segmentation variability}

 While evaluation metrics provide a concise quantitative measure of how closely the predicted distribution matches the annotations, qualitative results can be useful to determine which specific features are well represented by different methods.
 We plotted the frequency of labelling as vessel or lesion at a voxel level across 10 predicted segmentations from each method (Rate of Occurrence (RoO) see Figure \ref{Fig:RoO_all}.
 The brighter (yellow), the voxel appears, the more often it is labelled as a vessel or MS lesion throughout the output plausible segmentations.
 In line with the quantitative metrics, the PULASKi approach generates segmentations with structure and levels of agreement between annotations that are more consistent with the training data (see Figure \ref{Fig:RoO_OD}), for both vessel and lesion segmentation.
 However, frequencies appear to be better represented in the vessel segmentation task than in the MS lesion task, where the extent of lesions is smaller and level of agreement across predicted segmentations higher than in the training data (see Figure \ref{Fig:RoO_OD}(B)).
 This is true not just for PULASKi, but across all methods and could be attributed to the lower inter-rater agreement in the annotated MS data.
 Finally, vessel thickness and lesion extents are slightly over-estimated in the PULASKi method in 2D slice based training compared to 3D volumes.
+CIMD, as a diffusion-based model, produces segmentations that exhibit the highest heterogeneity compared to all other models.
+However, in comparison to the annotations, it identifies regions as lesions that were not selected by the annotators, which can possibly be attributed to the issue of "hallucination of lesions".

 The baseline probabilistic U-Net provides reasonable segmentations in terms of vessel structure and MS lesion shape, however it is clear from Figure \ref{Fig:RoO_all} that the variability between segmentations is very poorly represented.
 Both MCDO and VI-MH U-Net demonstrate superior performance to the probabilistic U-Net; the improvement of the VI-MH over the probabilistic U-Net is much clearer in Figure \ref{Fig:RoO_all} compared to the evaluation metrics where there was not a statistically significant difference.
 Consistent with the evaluation metrics, the SSN provides unrealistic, disjointed vessel segmentations and poor representation of variability.
 Smaller vessels are particularly poorly segmented in the SSN, suggesting that the DeepMedic architecture might not be suitable for small vessel segmentation.
 But the multi-scale nature of DeepMedic should have been better for large, as well as small vessels.
 But maybe it simply ignored the small vessels and focused only on the large vessels.
 The dual-pathway idea of DeepMedic might have been acting against vessels that appeared only on one pathway (higher scale).
 In fact, methods that are more capable of producing segmentations with less agreement between annotations are better able to segment small vessels (see red rectangle in Figure \ref{Fig:RoO_all}), although many of these vessels are unrealistically disjointed.
 This indicates that further refinements are needed to simultaneously segment both large and small vessels, whilst representing underlying variability in annotations.